Melissajwomack/TriviaGame/README.md

-# Trivia Game
+# Biology Trivia Game

 ## About the Game:

-This game is a simple trivia game made using javascript and jQuery.
+This game is a simple trivia game about biology made using javascript and jQuery.

 ## How to Play: